-- 46. The Chairman suggested that the secretariat be requested to prepare drafts by the beginning of July 1988 for comments by delegations and for additional inputs with respect to their own country chapters, by the end of September 1988.
-Thereafter, the secretariat would provide each Party with an advance copy of the revised Guide, with a relatively chort deadline for final comments. - 47.
-The Committee so agreed.
+46. The Chairman suggested that the secretariat be requested to prepare drafts by the beginning of July 1988 for comments by delegations and for additional inputs with respect to their own country chapters, by the end of September 1988.
+Thereafter, the secretariat would provide each Party with an advance copy of the revised Guide, with a relatively short deadline for final comments.